Natural solution of SUSY $\mu$ problem from modulus stabilization in modular flavor model: Natural -term in modular flavor model

 The expansion of the $\eta(\tau)$ function is \beqa \eta(\tau)&=&q^{1/24}\sum\limits_{n=-\infty}^{\infty}(-1)^n q^{n(3n-1)/2},\nn\\ &=&q^{1/24} ,\nn\\ &=&q^{1/24} ,~~~~~q\equiv e^{i 2\pi \tau}~. \eeqa

 It is evident that the Kahler potential for superfields with non-trivial modular weights, such as $H_u$ and $H_d$ superfields, is non-minimal.
 Therefore, after the modulus field $\tau$ acquires a VEV through the modulus stabilization mechanism, the $H_u, H_d$ fields need to be normalized properly to get their canonical kinetic forms.
-This normalization corresponds to the following replacements \beqa H_u\ra H_u (2 \Im\tau)^{k_{H_u}/2}~,~~~H_d\ra H_d (2 \Im\tau)^{k_{H_d}/2}~. \eeqa Thus, when the modulus field is stabilized, the effective $\mu$-parameter is regenerated as \beqa \mu_{eff}=\al \Lambda_{SUSY} \f{Y_N^{k_r}(\tau_0)}{\eta(\tau_0)^{2k_3}} (2 \Im\tau_0)^{(k_{H_u}+k_{H_d})/2}=\al \Lambda_{SUSY} \f{Y_N^{k_r}(\tau_0)}{\eta(\tau_0)^{2k_3}} (2 \Im\tau_0)^{(k_r-k_3+3)/2}. \eeqa We need to explain why $\mu_{eff}$ is much smaller than $\Lambda_{SUSY}$ and of order the electroweak scale or soft SUSY breaking scale $m_{soft}$.
+This normalization corresponds to the following replacements \beqa H_u\ra H_u (2 \Im\tau)^{k_{H_u}/2}~,~~~H_d\ra H_d (2 \Im\tau)^{k_{H_d}/2}~. \eeqa Thus, when the modulus field is stabilized, the effective $\mu$-parameter is regenerated as \beqa \mu_{eff}=\al \Lambda_{SUSY} \f{Y_N^{(k_r)}(\tau_0)}{ ^{2k_3}} (2 \Im\tau_0)^{(k_{H_u}+k_{H_d})/2}=\al \Lambda_{SUSY} \f{Y_N^{(k_r)}(\tau_0)}{ ^{2k_3}} (2 \Im\tau_0)^{(k_r-k_3+3)/2}. \eeqa We need to explain why $\mu_{eff}$ is much smaller than $\Lambda_{SUSY}$ and of order the electroweak scale or soft SUSY breaking scale $m_{soft}$.
 We will show that, the smallness of $\mu_{eff}$ is the consequence of large suppression factors, either originate from some power of deviation parameter that characterizes the deviation of modulus VEV from typical fixed point, or from non-trivial power (determined by the choice of modular weights for $H_u$ and $H_d$) of a small factor related to the modulus VEV.
 All these suppression factors are determined by the modulus stabilization mechanism, with the stabilized modulus VEVs being affected by SUSY breaking effects.
+The smallness of $\mu_{eff}$ can also be achieved by a weighton-like mechanism~\cite{King:2020qaj} for $H_u H_d$ bilinear.